 Conduct a dark web scan

-After receiving a mysterious package and suspecting that your PII has been exposed, you should conduct a dark web scan to determine what private information scammers may know.
+After receiving an unsolicited package and suspecting that your PII has been exposed, conduct a dark web scan to determine what private information scammers may know.
 A dark web scan is a tool that scans the dark web and informs you if your personal information has been found.
 We recommend using Keeper’s free dark web scan, which scans its database for your information and determines whether it’s found on the dark web.
 If your information is found, you will receive near-immediate results detailing which PII has been compromised.

 Be on the lookout for brushing scams